 - WITH CRISPY SMASHED POTATOES.
 The combination of these Crispy Smashed Potatoes and the creamy ranch will change your life.
 This recipe is Whole30 approved and fantastic if you include potatoes in your diet.

 - SERVED WITH CRISPY BAKED CHICKEN TENDERS.
-We love this with our Gluten Free Crispy Chicken Tenders and our Pecan Crusted Chicken Tenders.
+We love this with our Gluten Free Crispy Chicken Tenders, Paleo Almond Flour Chicken Tenders, and our Pecan Crusted Chicken Tenders.
 Drizzle, dunk, or dip those chicken tenders!
+(Or chicken wings, for that matter!)

 - SPREAD ON SANDWICHES OR WRAPS.
 Swap your regular mayo for this paleo ranch!
 It’s fantastic on all kinds of sandwiches and wraps.